-NIA is a school where students say they are listened to and everyone is known as an individual.
-The principles of cooperative learning and the values of co-operative education are used consistently so that students are comfortable with working together in groups throughout the school day and are tolerant of one another.
-When children join NIA they join a family, where ethical values - honesty, openness, social responsibility and caring for others - underpin relationships.
+NIA Smash is a school where pupils say they are listened to and everyone is known as an individual.
+The principles of cooperative learning and the values of co-operative education are used consistently so that pupils are comfortable collaborating throughout the school day and are tolerant of one another.

+When children join NIA Smash they join a family, where ethical values - honesty, openness, social responsibility and caring for others - underpin relationships.
 As a result, each member of the school community is treated as an individual and takes responsibility for their own and others' learning, behaviour and wellbeing.